65483-0116-XX PROLEUKIN 22000000UNIT Solution Reconstituted (CLINIGEN GROUP PLC)

 LENGTH OF AUTHORIZATION

-Coverage is provided for two months and may be renewed.
+Coverage for HSCT is provided for 4 months and may be renewed.

 APPLICABLE TENNESSEE STATE MANDATE REQUIREMENTS